 BNSF is proud to be an industry leader in protecting the environment.
 Our fleet of locomotives is already the newest and cleanest-burning in the industry, and we continue to upgrade with new and more efficient engines.

 - A single BNSF intermodal train can move as much as 280 semi-trucks, reducing greenhouse gas emissions by 75%

 - BNSF has cut average locomotive particulate matter emissions by nearly 50% in the last ten years

 - In 2019, shipping with BNSF enabled our customers to reduce their total carbon emissions by 32.8 million metric tons

 - One BNSF train can move one ton of freight nearly 500 miles on a single gallon of diesel

-In 2017, BNSF plans to invest approximately $175 million in its network in Washington, and approximately $3.4 billion in capital expansion and maintenance across its system.
+In 2019, BNSF expects to invest approximately $175 million in its network in Washington, and approximately $3.57 billion in capital expansion and maintenance across its system.
 The largest component of the plan will be to replace and maintain BNSF’s core network and related assets to ensure BNSF continues to operate a safe and reliable network.
-In addition, the plan includes investing in expansion projects, continuing implementation of positive train control (PTC), and acquiring new locomotives, freight cars, and other equipment.
-In 2016, BNSF invested approximately $200 million in Washington for capital projects.
+In addition, the plan includes investing in expansion and efficiency projects and acquiring new freight cars, locomotives, and other equipment.
+In 2018, BNSF invested approximately $200 million in Washington for capital projects.